taskcluster/taskcluster-docs/auth/temporary-credentials/index.md

 `tc-login/sso/someuser@mozilla.com`.

-This is accomplished by including the actual cliendId used to issue the temporary credentials in the  `issuer` property of the certificate, along with a `clientId` property giving the clientId that should be used with the credential.
+This is accomplished by including the actual cliendId used to issue the temporary credentials in the  `issuer` property of the certificate.
 The issuer must have the scope `auth:create-client:<clientId>`, and any use of the credential must use clientId as the Hawk ID.